- Duration (years): 4 years

 Graduates of the programme can be accepted into Second Cycle degrees (Master’s Degree).

-The student must complete a minimum of 240 ECTS and all programme requirements.
+The student must complete 240 ECTS and all programme requirements.

 A minimum cumulative grade point average (CPA) of 2.0 is required.
 Thus, although a ‘D-‘ is a PASS grade, in order to achieve a CPA of 2.0 an average grade of ‘C’ is required.